 Mayor Greg Stanton

 Since taking office in 2012, Mayor Greg Stanton has worked tirelessly to build a modern economy that works for every Phoenix family.
-By boosting trade with Mexico, investing in the biosciences, and lifting up local small business, Stanton is leading the way to create an innovation-based, export economy built to last.
+By investing in innovation and the biosciences, lifting up local small business, and boosting trade with Mexico, Stanton is leading the way to create an innovation-based, export-driven economy built to last.

 Stanton attended Marquette University on the Harry S. Truman Scholarship, and earned a law degree from the University of Michigan.
-Before he was elected to his first term mayor in 2011, Stanton served nine years on the City Council and as Arizona's Deputy Attorney General.
+Before he was elected to his first term as mayor in 2011, he served nine years on the City Council and as Arizona's Deputy Attorney General.

 Read about Mayor Stanton's progress since taking office.